 Do I need to complete the entire 30 credit SUNY General Education requirement in order to graduate from Jefferson?

-No, you do not need to complete the entire SUNY General Education Requirement in order to graduate from Jefferson.
-It is strongly suggested you complete courses from the mathematics, basic communication, and 5 of the eight remaining categories.
+Depending upon your degree and the date you graduate you may not need to complete the entire SUNY General Education Requirement in order to graduate from Jefferson.
+Effective fall 2015 students enrolling in most AA and AS degree programs will meet the entire requirement as these degrees have been constructed to do so.
+Regardless of your degree, if you plan to transfer to a SUNY institution, It is strongly suggested you complete courses from the mathematics, basic communication, and 5 of the eight remaining categories.

 I plan to transfer to a SUNY school.
 What advice can you give me?